First Horizon Corporation (FHN) Stock: A Closer Look at the Analyst Ratings

-First Horizon Corporation (NYSE: FHN) has a price-to-earnings ratio of 13.66x that is above its average ratio.
-Additionally, the 36-month beta value for FHN is 0.95.
+First Horizon Corporation (NYSE: FHN) has a price-to-earnings ratio of 10.47x that is above its average ratio.
+Additionally, the 36-month beta value for FHN is 0.97.
+There are mixed opinions on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 7 rating it as “hold,” and 0 rating it as “sell.”

-The public float for FHN is 529.40M and currently, short sellers hold a 5.55% ratio of that float.
-The average trading volume of FHN on March 10, 2023 was 5.31M shares.
+The average price predicted by analysts for FHN is $24.86, which is $8.82 above the current price.
+The public float for FHN is 529.50M and currently, short sellers hold a 5.57% ratio of that float.
+The average trading volume of FHN on March 14, 2023 was 5.60M shares.

 Do You Know The Best Place To Find Gains In Volatile Markets?